gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 Worldrim, rises up to cradle that sweet speck of life as a child might cup a drop of water in her hand.*

-*Cherne's history began with the Pilots and the Crew, and nearly ended with them as well.
+*Cherne's history began with the Pilots, and nearly ended with them as well.
 Powerful and inhuman, their rule ended in a war that scarred the moon and turned Lake Karaband into a sea of glass.
-When it was over the Pilots were gone and the Crew had retreated to their underhells far below the surface, leaving the surface world to carry on as best it could.*
+When it was over the Pilots were gone, leaving the surface world to carry on as best it could.*

 *Now look there, in the north, where the Brumoso Mountains rise above the